TIPS FOR BUILDING YOUR BARREL SAUNA

 Tip: use rope to keep the barrel sauna shape

 Even when you think you’ve gotten as many staves in, look again!
 Before putting the bands on to cinch everything in, check and see if your staves all bow away from the barrel ends a bit.
 If they do, you are on the right track!
 Keep in mind, the lumber is going to expand and contract based on your climate.
 You may need to insert additional staves or filler staves in the future, so keep them handy.

-If you have any further tips or questions on building a barrel sauna, contact us.
+If you have any further tips or questions on building a barrel sauna, you can reach out to our sales team at email@example.com.
 We would love to hear from you!
 If you are here and you don’t have a barrel sauna yet, what are you waiting for?
 Check out our current specials and join the barrel sauna movement!
 And don’t forget to check out our new barrel sauna assembly video below.
 Cheers!